davidson-engineering/python-custom-logging/README.md

 # python-custom-logging
 ## Purpose
-A module to simplify customized logging to the console and to a log file
+A module to simplify the setup of logging in Python

 ## Installation